brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

-   Python programmers almost never implement the Singleton Pattern as described in the :doc:`/gang-of-four/index`, whose Singleton class forbids normal instantiation and offers a class method that returns the single instance.
+   Python programmers almost never implement the Singleton Pattern as described in the :doc:`/gang-of-four/index`, whose Singleton class forbids normal instantiation and instead offers a class method that returns the singleton instance.
+   Python is more elegant,
-   Instead, Python lets classes define a custom ``__new__()`` method that returns a singleton instance each time the class is called.
+   and lets a class continue to support the normal syntax for instantiation by defining a custom ``__new__()`` method that returns the singleton instance.
    But an even more Pythonic approach, if your design forces you to offer global access to a singleton object, is to use :doc:`/python/module-globals/index` instead.